JandenMa/pglink-lite/README.md

              alias?: string // to distinguish responses
              }>
-           returnWithAlias?: boolean // if true, return res with alias },
+           returnWithAlias?: boolean // if true, return res with alias flatten?: boolean // if true, return an object instead of an array when the transaction yields only one result },
          transaction: Function // callback function or Transaction
          ```